Russia resists Syria sanctions, Assad forces kill 22

 Russia, which has a naval base in Syria and major oil and gas concessions, and China -- both veto-wielding members of the U.N.
 Security Council -- have resisted efforts by Washington and its European allies to toughen the international response to Syria's repression of nearly six months of protests.

-Assad has reacted to the uprising, inspired by revolts which have toppled three North African leaders this year, with military assaults on protest centers and mass arrests.
+Assad has reacted to the uprising, inspired by revolts which have toppled three North African leaders this year, with military assaults on protest centres and mass arrests.

 On Monday, residents and local activists said Syrian forces killed at least 22 civilians, including a father and a son in the town of Rastan near Homs and 15 villagers in raids in the countryside around Hama in what they said was one of the biggest military assaults since the uprising broke out.

-At least 2,000 troops backed by dozens of armored vehicles fired machineguns at random and stormed several villages and towns in the al-Ghab Plain, agricultural land northwest of Hama, they said.
+At least 2,000 troops backed by dozens of armoured vehicles fired machineguns at random and stormed several villages and towns in the al-Ghab Plain, agricultural land northwest of Hama, they said.

 Egypt added to growing criticism of the crackdown by fellow Arab nations.
 "The solution must be through negotiations and dialogue," Foreign Minister Mohammed Kamel Amr said in an interview with Egyptian state television.